 The Judiciary's FY 2026 request totals \$9.4 billion in discretionary appropriations.
 In addition to our discretionary funding, the Judiciary also requests a total of \$872 million in mandatory funds for judges' salaries and retirement funds.
-My remarks today, however, will focus on the discretionary portion of the request that is most relevant to the Subcommittee.
+My remarks today, however, will focus on the discretionary portion of the request.